Exarcheia: Migrant communities

 Exarcheia is the site of a large migrant and refugee community.
 The overcrowding and abuse within Greek refugee camps has propelled a movement of squatting within Athens and across Greece.
 There are more than a dozen squats in Athens, primarily centered in Exarcheia, serving as housing, healthcare, and social centers for refugees, migrants, or anarchists.
 These squats provide space for highly diverse communities and coalitions.
 For example, the City Plaza squat houses Afghanis, Iraqis, Iranians, Syrians, Kurds, Palestinians, and Pakistanis within a single occupied hotel.
 Many of these spaces aim to recreate the feeling of home for displaced migrants and refugees.

 However, far-right, neo-fascist, and nationalistic organizations have been connected to multiple attacks and burnings of refugee squats.
 In addition, the government of Alexis Tsipras evicted multiple squats in Athens during Syriza's time in power.
 In addition, Exarcheia and bordering Omonoia have been the focus of specialized policing tactics in Greece.
-These include MAT, (Public Order Restoration Units) an anti-protest police unit implemented after the dictatorship; Operation Virtue, which used blockaded areas and rapid raids of public spaces to capture undocumented migrants in the 1970s and 1980s; and Operation Xenios Zeus, which implemented stop-and-search and document checks for foreigners in 2012.
+These include MAT, (Public Order Restoration Units) a riot police unit implemented after the dictatorship; Operation Virtue, which used blockaded areas and rapid raids of public spaces to capture undocumented migrants in the 1970s and 1980s; and Operation Xenios Zeus, which implemented stop-and-search and document checks for foreigners in 2012.